 Owning and operating an S-Corp provides many business owners significant benefits.
 These benefits primarily relate to tax savings and limited liability protection.
 However, there are strict rules applicable to maintaining an S-Corp in order to preserve all the benefits.
-In this blog, I am going to discuss a common mistake made by S-Corp owners – failing to properly setup S-Corp loans to and from shareholders.
-This mistake can have a devastating impact on an S-Corp and its owners, ranging from increased taxes to loss of the corporate veil.
+In this blog, I discuss a common mistake made by S-Corp owners – failing to properly setup shareholder loans.
+This mistake has a devastating impact on an S-Corp and its owners, ranging from increased taxes to loss of the corporate veil.

 There are a number of ways S-Corp owners get themselves into trouble when it comes to distributing money to and from their corporation.

 1. Took distributions throughout the year but did not classify anything as reasonable compensation

 Shareholder/Officers are required to pay themselves a reasonable compensation when taking money from their corporation.
 To learn more about those requirements check out our blog S-Corps and The Reasonable Compensation Dilemma.
 If the shareholder instead pulls money out of the corporation as a distribution (not salary) they may end up trying to classify these distributions as a “loan to shareholder” in order to avoid running afoul of the reasonable compensation inquiry.
 The benefit, in the eyes of the shareholder, of classifying these transactions as loans is to avoid owing payroll tax on what would otherwise be considered wages/salary by the IRS.
 As you will see below, a shareholder cannot simply “say” something was a loan.
 They actually need to treat it as one.

 2. Took distributions out of the S-Corp that exceed the shareholder’s basis